avin/fake-api-middleware/README.md

     {id: 3, name: 'Mike'},
   ],

-  // The response can be a function that returns a JS object which will also be returned as a JSON response with code 200 'POST /api/createUser': ({ body, query, headers, params, req, res }: ResponseFunctionParams) => {
+  // The response can also be a function that returns a JavaScript object, which will be returned as a JSON response with a status code of 200
+  'POST /api/createUser': ({ body, query, headers, params, req, res }: ResponseFunctionParams) => {
     return {
       message: `User ${body.name} created`